shyampurk/tto-bluemix/README.md

 <img src="/ttoScreenShots/recommendation.png" align="center" width="250" >

 Step 4: Tap on one out of the presented recommendations and the ttoApp starts a countdown till the start of journey ( as per the Predicted Departure Time in the selected Recommendation).
+This is the pre journey phase of ttoApp.

 <img src="/ttoScreenShots/prejourneytracking.png" align="center" width="250" >

 Step 5: During this time, the ttoServer may send realtime recommendation alerts , if there is a change in weather condition which alters the previous prediction, or if there is an incident reported along the route.
+The Yahoo Weather API provides a near constant forecast for the entire day and typically does not give enough data to indicate changes in weather during a day.
+Hence to simulate a recommendation alert for change in weather , we have used a induce script.
+The details of are under the "Inducing real-time recommendations" sections below.

 <img src="/ttoScreenShots/recommendationalert.png" align="center" width="250" >